h2oai/sparkling-water/doc/tutorials/h2oframe_as_data_source.rst

 Let's suppose we have DataFrame ``df``.

-There are two ways how dataframe can be saved as H2OFrame in
+There are two ways in which the dataframe can be saved as H2OFrame in PySparkling:
-PySparkling:

 .. code:: python